mulle-nat/mulle-project/README.md

 Most of these scripts are used during readying a new release of **mulle-objc**.

 The process is quite involved and has organically grown over time.
 For starters it is recommended to get familiar with `mulle-project-all` and `mulle-project-commit` and `mulle-project-version`.
+Of use outside of project management are `mulle-replace` and `mulle-gitignore`.

 Later on `mulle-project-sourcetree-doctor` and `mulle-project-releasenotes` can be of great help.